 It’s not a debate from MUN, World’s Scholars Cup or any debating competition that allowed me to acknowledge my mistakes and always consider both perspectives.
 I view debate as more of an exchange of an argument where both parties will walk away gaining more knowledge than before.
 My changed perspective on debate has allowed me to grow to be more open-minded in all aspects when making major decisions in my life, especially when transforming into adulthood.
 I would plan ahead by considering details from different aspects and points of view to make sure I would make a wise decision, no matter what it is.
 Many might argue that debating will lead to bad outcomes, I have switched the gears and see debate in a positive light.

+Hi Kelly,

+This piece is a personal – even sensitive – one and I respect it.

+However, I think this essay has multi-layered, conceptual flaws and I couldn’t seem to comprehend the question on debate in the first place.
+I think it’s like saying, “my parents were not influential on me growing up,” basically.
+Which is why I started out the whole assumptive concept of you being this independent woman who has her life values and principles imprinted by her social circle and experiences outside of her immediate family.
+Only in that case, I feel that your argument can make logical sense.
+If this is true, please feel free to use the first half of this essay’s edit as a direction for your second half.

+Otherwise, if the story’s simply about you trying to contradict your opponent’s point of view regardless of whether your argument made logical sense or not, then just stick with what you have already written.

+- Matthew